PREVIEW-Petrobras expected to cut investment, output in 2017-21 plan

 LOWER OUTPUT

 Lower spending, though, will also cut future crude output in Brazil to about 2.32 million barrels a day (bpd), according to the average estimate of six analysts surveyed by Reuters.
-That is 14 percent below the company's current 2020 outlook of 2.70 million bpd.
+That's 14 percent below the company's current 2020 outlook of 2.70 million bpd.

 In 2012, before the corruption scandal, cash crunch and oil price plunge, Petrobras said it planned to produce 4.9 million bpd in Brazil in 2020.
 At the time Petrobras was investing more than $45 billion a year.

-Some analysts also expect Petrobras' to cut asset sale plans after success in refinancing short-term debt and after a strengthening Brazilian currency reduced the company's debt costs, most of which are in dollars.
+Some analysts also expect Petrobras' to cut asset sale plans after success in refinancing short-term debt and after a strengthening Brazilian currency reduced the cost of Petrobras debt, most of it in dollars.

 "It is our view that they would likely lower (asset sale) goals as the urgency for selling assets has decreased," Mendes said a note to clients.
-(Additional reporting by Paula Laier and Guillermo Parra Bernal in Sao Paulo; Editing by Joseph Radford and Andrew Hay)
+(Additional reporting by Paula Laier and Guillermo Parra Bernal in Sao Paulo; Editing by Joseph Radford)

 Jan 27 Highlights of the day for U.S. President Donald Trump's administration on Friday: